backupbrew/switchbrew/Filesystem services.md

 result is 0, 0 is returned, otherwise non-zero is returned.
 The default non-zero retval is basically 0x3.

-Panic is triggered when the input type is
+Panic is triggered when the input type is \>{max value} / invalid.

-\>0x26.
+Func0:

 | Type(s)                            | Mask               | Non-zero retval | Notes                                                                                                                           |
 | ---------------------------------- | ------------------ | --------------- | ------------------------------------------------------------------------------------------------------------------------------- |